Irvo Otieno funeral: Anguish, grief and a call to action

 Standing on a stage overlooking Otieno's bronze-colored coffin, covered in flowers, Sharpton repeatedly reminded the mourners that Otieno was handcuffed and shackled when he died, and reiterated his family's belief that his death was a result of being treated as a criminal and not as a mental patient, and should never have been taken to a jail.

-"I was already concerned when I saw the tape and saw men -- who were sworn to enforce the law and others who were called upon to deal with the ill -- and they started to stack on top of Irvo," Sharpton said.
-"I know he (Otieno) had an illness, but what was wrong with them?"
+"I was already concerned when I saw the tape and saw men — who were sworn to enforce the law and others who were called upon to deal with the ill — and they started to stack on top of Irvo," Sharpton said.
+"I know (Otieno) had an illness, but what was wrong with them?"

 People are also reading…